 Countries such as Italy, France, Spain, Ireland, Germany, and the UK are some of the most famous destinations among American students.

-Doing your master’s or bachelor’s degree in a European college is probably the best step if you choose to study abroad.
+Doing your master’s or bachelor’s degree in a European college or technical university is probably the best step if you choose to study abroad.
 With great academics and a multicultural environment, your life will be completely changed for good.
 You just have to make sure you carefully understand all terms and costs to study in European colleges.

 Don’t forget that there are many funding opportunities for you if you are studying abroad.
 As an American citizen you should definitely fill out the FAFSA to gain access to federal funding for your university tuition fees.
 There are also private international student loans and many international scholarships for students that you can apply for at www.iefa.org/scholarships.